 - A mostly hyperactive-impulsive type

 ADHD Remains a Medical Puzzle

 Though medical science and research is moving closer to an explanation and cause for ADHD, the puzzle is not yet solved.
-And because no one has nailed down the true cause, there is a “laundry list” of factors that experts in this field conjecture might cause it.
-Those experts who believe in one or another cause devise the reasons why they think their view is the correct one.
+And because no one has nailed down the true cause, there is a “laundry list” of things that experts think might cause it.
+Those experts who believe in one or another cause come up with the reasons why they think their view is the correct one.

 Here are a few examples

 - maybe a family history and inherited genes cause ADHD

 - or, a mother’s cigarette smoking, alcohol use, or drug use during pregnancy

 - maybe a mother’s exposure to harmful environmental toxins during pregnancy